cds-snc/covid-alert-app/README.md

 ## Overview

 This app is built using React Native and designed to work well with patterns on both Android and iOS devices.
-It works alongside the [COVID Alert Diagnosis Server](https://github.com/cds-snc/covid-alert-server) to provide a reference for how a client application for exposure notifications could work.
+It works alongside the [COVID Alert Diagnosis Server](https://github.com/cds-snc/covid-alert-server) & [COVID Alert Portal](https://github.com/cds-snc/covid-alert-portal).

 ## Local development